jupyterhub/jupyterhub/docs/source/index.rst

 research group.
 It is a multi-user **Hub** that spawns, manages, and proxies multiple instances of the single-user `Jupyter notebook`_ server.

-To make life easier, JupyterHub have distributions.
+To make life easier, JupyterHub has distributions.
 Be sure to take a look at them before continuing with the configuration of the broad original system of `JupyterHub`_.
 Today, you can find two main cases: